Mallory Freeberg, PhD

 How did I get here :question:

 After completing my BSc degree in Bioinformatics at Saint Vincent College, I earned my PhD in Bioinformatics at the University of Michigan studying post-transcriptional gene regulation in the model organisms C. elegans (nematode) and S. cerevisiae (budding yeast).
-I studied mechanisms of regulation and expression of small, functional RNAs including microRNAs and germline-specific piRNAs.
+I studied mechanisms of mRNA regulation and expression of small, functional RNAs including microRNAs and germline-specific piRNAs.
 I also studied protein-RNA interactions and how they contribute to post-transcriptional gene regulation.
 If interested, you can read more in my public thesis.

 During my postdoc, two key things happened that shaped the trajectory of my career.
-First, I gained an appreciation for the challenges facing researchers who want to re-use published sequencing datasets.
+First, I gained an appreciation for the challenges facing researchers who want to re-use published datasets.
 Second, I joined the Galaxy Project team to develop and deliver bioinformatics training.
 These led to solidifying my passion for “Science as a Service”, specifically building and maintaining scientific services and infrastructure to support all researchers across the life sciences.

-Check out my CV!
+:arrow_right: Check out my CV

 Communities :raised_hands: